How do I know if I have been affected by the Equifax breach?

 It costs money to get the credit freezes.
 Will I get it back?

-Equifax has said that it is waiving the fee for now but Experian and Transunion may still charge a $5 fee.
+After the breach, Equifax said that it is waiving the fee for now but Experian and Transunion may still have charged a $5 fee.
 The Attorney General’s Office has sued Equifax, but right now there is no guarantee you will get your money back.

 When would a credit freeze not make sense for me?